phigas/freepaths-docs/advanced-tutorials/themal-conductivity-calculation.md

 Because the calculation relies on the pixel grid to calculate the profiles make sure that it is small enough and looks good (some discontinuities in the pixels adjacent to holes are expected and correct).

 Make sure that you simulate enough phonons (at least a couple thousand) to get good results.

+Make sure that NUMBER_OF_VIRTUAL_TIMESTEPS and INITIALIZATION_TIMESTEPS are set correctly.

 ## References